sergueik/springboot_study/basic-mermaid/README.md

 The table is useful when we want to walk through one particular scenario step by step.

 The Git graph remains useful when the scenario itself becomes more complex.

+The Ops Team can certainly keep this in Excel.
+In fact, there is nothing technically preventing them from doing so.

+The problem is that the history keeps developing while the spreadsheet is trying to describe it.

+More branches.
+More dependencies.
+More exceptions.
+More things waiting for other things.

+At some point, the spreadsheet doesn't become wrong.
+It simply becomes increasingly expensive to keep explaining.

+And eventually the clock strikes midnight.

+The carriage is still there, the Excel file is still there, and technically everything is still possible.

+But the Mermaid GitGraph is already showing what happened

+### Notes
+Nobody needs to study it.
+It communicates activity without demanding attention.
+A hall screen can show this indefinitely and people can glance at it without asking what happened.

+The third graph crosses the important threshold.

+Now it isn't just:

+Jane is working.
+Jack is working.

+It becomes:

+Jane's work depends on Jack's work.

+And your Halloween story is perfect for making that memorable:

+Jane asks Jack to fix the witch's tail on her costume because she can't reach it herself.

+Excel can certainly record all three situations.
+The issue isn't whether the data can be represented.

+It's that the third situation is naturally graph-shaped.

+Once Jane's branch depends on Jack's branch, you don't merely have another row of information.
+You have a relationship between two previously separate streams.

+that is the payoff of the three-graph progression.
+The Halloween story is not just decoration; it gives you a concrete miniature of the organizational problem:

+Jane cannot reach the witch's tail.
+Jack can fix it.
+Now the organization has to decide whether the tail is worth delaying the release for.

+And that is where the GitGraph becomes a useful operational picture rather than merely a developer visualization.

+You can have the presenter say, deadpan:

+“The war team now spends an hour deciding whether the witch's tail is worth fixing.”

+The paradox is:

+The more complex the situation becomes, the more valuable the better representation becomes — and the less feasible it becomes to introduce it.

+So the rational transition point is actually before the pain arrives.

+You could put it very simply in the comment:

+It is not enough to know that an alternative exists and promise to switch when the current approach becomes unmanageable.
+That is precisely when switching is most difficult.
+The low-complexity phase is the cheap time to introduce the better representation.

+Or, in your slightly more metaphorical style:

+Don't wait for the carriage to turn into a pumpkin before learning how to drive it.

 ### Fictional KYC Exaple
 ```code